phonkee/treasure/README.md

 * managed - whether Treasure should handle creation of model in db (in future) Main goal is to write exhaustive compiler errors in case of error.
 We must have a lot of validations!
 We can do more!

-Decision needed: add annotation inline_options that inlines options() method
+Decision needed: add annotation inline_options that inlines model_options() method

 Column attrs